 Top Tip: Check how high the bulbs will grow to ensure they work well with the pot size and height of other plants.

-Rachel combined these blood red wallflowers with red and white tulips.
-Using these vivid colours, she transformed a shady corner of her garden into a dramatic focal point.
+Top tip – Combine bright colours – these blood red wallflowers and red and white tulips transform a shady corner into a dramatic focal point.